gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

     || 2>&1 echo "> ${X} not CONFIGURED!"
 done

 # Build with verbose.
-Toybox will use `cc` that breaks the build, so we need to specify the CC and HOSTCC variable.
+Toybox will use `cc` that breaks the build, so we need to specify CC and HOSTCC variable.
 time { make CC=${CC} HOSTCC=${CC} CFLAGS="-flto=thin $CFLAGS" V=1; }

 # Verify compiled 87 commands.